Chainflow/oasis-mission-control/INSTRUCTIONS.md

 - After this configuration click on Save & Test.
 Now you have a working Datasource of InfluxDBTelegraf.

 - You have to repeat the same steps to create Prometheus Datasource, but you need to select `Prometheus` Data source from the list and configure accrodingly.
-In place of name give `Prometheus`, give URL of prometheus which was running on your validator (ex : http://ip_address:9090).
+In place of name give `Prometheus`, and URL of prometheus which was running on your validator (ex : http://ip_address:9090).

 - After this configuration click on Save & Test.
 Now you have a working Datasource of Prometheus.